-Companies in the top-quartile for gender diversity on executive teams were 21% more likely to outperform on profitability and 27% more likely to have superior value creation than companies in the bottom quartile for gender diversity (McKinsey & Co.
-2018).
+Companies with greater than 30% women on their executive teams are significantly more likely to outperform those with 10-30% women, and these companies in turn are more likely to outperform those companies with less than 10% or no women executives (McKinsey & Co.
+2020).
 In addition, gender-diverse leadership contributes to the long-term success of a company.
-In 2019, a study of 2500 companies showed the percentage of the board that is female contributes 8% to the predicted five-year return on invested capital for the company (FCLTGlobal 2019).
+In 2019, a study of 2500 companies showed the percentage of the board that is female contributes 8% to the predicted five-year return on invested capital for the company.

 Current Representation of Women on Boards

 New director appointments paint a promising picture.
-Of the seats filled last year on Fortune 500 boards, almost 44% went to women, a doubling of the percentage over the past decade (Heidrick & Struggles 2020).
-Similarly, women comprise 46% of the incoming class of directors for S&P 500 companies, compared to 40% last year.
-However, 31% of the boards that appointed women in 2019, did so by increasing the size of the board (rather than by replacing a man with a woman).
-As a result, the overall representation of women on S&P 500 boards remains stubbornly low (Spencer Stuart 2019).
+Of the seats filled last year on Fortune 500 boards, almost 41% went to women, a doubling of the percentage over the past decade (Heidrick & Struggles 2021).
+Similarly, women comprise 46% of the incoming class of directors for S&P 500 companies, compared to 43% last year (Spencer Stuart 2022).

 Senior Women Lawyers: An Untapped Vein of Board Talent

 Meanwhile, the roles and responsibilities of the chief legal officer have continued to expand.
-In an ACC survey of over 1500 CLOs from around the world, two in three CLOs reported that they regularly attend board meetings.
-Furthermore, 93% of Fortune 500 CLOs have a direct reporting line to the CEO (ACC 2019).
+In an ACC survey of over 900 CLOs from around the world, 53% of CLOs indicated that they have a reporting line to their organization’s board of directors.
+Furthermore, 78% of Fortune 500 CLOs report directly to the CEO (ACC 2021).

 Women also hold a growing number of senior positions at law firms.
-Women comprise 20% of equity partners at AMLAW 200 law firms (NAWL 2018).
+Women comprise 21% of equity partners at AMLAW 200 law firms.